jvo1230/jvo1230.github.io/_projects/(1) PlaceHolder Project.md

 Finally, both MRI and PET images are standardised and aligned to a common anatomical template by normalising voxel intensities and registering them to Montreal Neurological Institute (MNI) space using FMRIB’s Linear Image Registration Tool (FLIRT)

 Data augmentation is performed on the training set to increase the dataset size.
 To simulate different positions and size of the patient within the scanner, and anatomical variations present in the images, random affine transformations and elastic deformations were applied to the images.
-The figure below examples of elastic deformations and affine transforms applied to an MRI image.
+The figure below shows examples of elastic deformations and affine transforms applied to an MRI image.

 ![aug](https://github.com/JamieVo890/Multimodal-Attention-based-Neural-Networks-for-the-Prediction-of-Cognitive-Decline/assets/70950884/2b733000-e4a6-4e97-825e-abe46670d127)
 <i>‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏ ‎‏‏‎ ‎‏ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎‏‏‎ ‎ ‎‏‏‎‏‏‎ ‎‏‏‎‏‏‎ ‎‏‏‎‎‏‏‎ ‎‎‏‏‎ ‎‏ ‎‏‏ ‎‏‏From left to right: Control MRI, Elastic Deformation, Affine Transformation</i>